Ejipuh/Plantey-Garden/P- Setup go links on site.md

 00:18 -- Aaaaaaand, I found the meat of the matter.
 [This article covers automation](https://winscp.net/eng/docs/guide_automation).

-12:25 -- How do I edit the .htaccess file?
+00:25 -- How do I edit the .htaccess file?
 Do I need to download it, edit, then reupload?

 *I realize that this is kind of like a more removed version of live-streaming.
 Interesting.
 Perhaps I could make another twitter account for project updates / garden updates*

+00:28

 ---
 Current Focus: Edit .htaccess with command line...

 ---
 ...
-*Maybe it would be better to put the total time elapsed instead of the current time...
-I'll edit it afterwards.*
+*Maybe it would be better to put the total time elapsed instead of the current time.
+Next time, I might just have a start and end time.*